Pdamian96/osuAPWorldPrivate/README.md

 worlds/osu/__init__.py
 ```

 Not "osu/" at root, not files at root.
-Keep filename lowercase: "osu.apworld".
+Keep filename lowercase: "osu.apworld"

 **Sleep Limit**
 Default builder pace is ~55 rpm and capped at 60.
 If you still see 429s, increase "--sleep"

 ---